openebs-archive/openebs-docs/docs/ugcstor.md

 <h3><a class="anchor" aria-hidden="true" id="scaling-up-of-cvr"></a>Scaling up of cStor Volume Replica</h3>

-This section will give the steps for scaling up cStor volume replica where cStor volume is created using `provisioner` as `openebs.io/provisioner-iscsi`.
+The following prvoides the steps for scaling up replica of a cStor volume.